grinnell-cs/csc151-dh/_eboards/eboard32-3.md

 In your own words, explain why we have two `lambda` expressions
 in `left-section.

 b.
 Consider the following alternate definition of `left-section`.

-b.
-Consider the following alternate definition of `left-section`.